filp/oversmash/README.md

 // object (see below)
 const ow = oversmash()

-// Get basic details about a user, including their platform/region accounts ow.player('bob-12345').then(player => {
+// Get basic details about a user, including their platform/region accounts.
+//
+ow.player('bob-12345').then(player => {
   console.log(player)
 })